 1. Echo Point

-Local Aboriginal legend has it that these rocks were once 3 sisters who caught the eye of three brothers of a neighbouring tribe.
-The brothers tried to kidnap them so to protect them, a witchdoctor turned them to stone.
+Local Aboriginal legend has it that these rocks were once three sisters, who caught the eye of three brothers of a neighbouring tribe.
+The brothers tried to kidnap them, so to protect them a witchdoctor turned them to stone.

 He meant to turn them back when it was safe again, but he was killed and so there they stand to this day, Meenhi, Wimlah and Gunnedoo – the Three Sisters.